-The control center of the Meteorological Bureau monitors Earth's atmosphere, clouds, oceans and other aspects of weather through the data and images returned by remote sensing satellites.
-Ministry of Natural Resources monitors earthquake, fire disaster, typhoon, hurricane, sandstorm, cold wave and other natural hazard through remote sensing satellite.
+The control center of the Meteorological Bureau monitors Earth's atmosphere, clouds, oceans and other aspects of weather through the data and images returned by satellites for weather forecasting and nature disaster prediction.
+Ministry of Natural Resources monitors earthquake, fire disaster, typhoon, hurricane, sandstorm, cold wave and other natural hazard through satellite for weather forecasting and nature disaster prediction.